athornburg/event-driven-trader/presentation/Presentation.md

 ___
 # Things we gain
 * A log of all the events
- * Could also do this by just keeping a audit list
+ * Could also do this by just keeping an audit list
-* But we arechitected things so its easy to add new features
+* But we architect things so its easy to add new features
   * do a complete rebuild
   * we can do temporal queries and search for states of applications at any given time
   * we can change and replay events that are wrong